Gedaliah Nadel: Biography

-In his personal life, Nadel led an austere existence, living in a modest home and avoiding luxuries.
-He refrained from consuming industrial products, opting instead for homemade food and privately slaughtered meat.
-It is said he never ate ice cream, which he saw as symbolizing indulgence.
-He discouraged financial dependence on Torah study, working himself as a winemaker, beekeeper, and contractor, among other trades.
-His homemade wine became known as "Nadel wine."

 Nadel’s wife died in 1967 due to heart failure, while six months pregnant.
 The incident, involving an unauthorized autopsy by the Sheba Medical Center, led to widespread protests in Bnei Brak against post-mortem examinations, resulting in the establishment of a government commission of inquiry.
 Rabbi Nadel was left with nine children, none of whom were married at the time.
-He inscribed "and left no replacement" on her gravestone, expressing his sense of irreplaceable loss.

-In the 1970s, he began to delve into philosophical and secular literature, developing unconventional views, such as on Judaism and evolution.
+In the 1970s he began to delve into philosophical and secular literature, developing unconventional views, such as on Judaism and evolution.
 He proposed that Adam the father of Seth was different from the "Adam" who fathered Cain and Abel, and accepted the scientific age of the universe, contrary to traditional creationist beliefs.